 - A change in your schedule due to a family emergency.
 If a family emergency occurs and your presence is needed, this is a valid reason to reschedule a meeting.
 It’s also important to mention this reason in your email.
 Whether or not to include it in detail is entirely up to you.

-- Cancelling because of your health.
+- Canceling because of your health.
 If you fall ill and cannot make it to the office, you should let the participants of your meeting know this as soon as possible.

 - A double-booked appointment.
-Cancelling an email because of another appointment in that time slot depends on the importance and severity of both meetings.
-Which of them can be rescheduled and which cannot?
+Canceling an email because of another appointment in that time slot depends on the importance and severity of both meetings.
+Which of them can be rescheduled, and which cannot?
 If your other appointment is out office and can be rescheduled, you should reschedule it.